Skip to content

 Exhibition

-* You can enter with a contemporary art exhibition ticket or a performance ticket
+* You can see the exhibition with a contemporary art exhibition ticket or OLTA performance ticket

 Venue